tivvit/lua_bloom_filter/README.md

 local found = bf:query(key)
 ```

-Checks for the existence of an item in the bloom filter.
+Checks for the existence of the key in the bloom filter.

 *Arguments*
 - key (string/number) The key to lookup in the bloom filter.